 - Observing stars together

-- Making new plans together (e.g. determine the next travel destinations, create a learn new language or in the vegan lifestyle start)
+- Making new plans together (e.g. determining the next travel destinations learn new language or in the vegan lifestyle start)

 - Ask questions to get to know each other better (see Questions to get to know)

-Can you think of any other Valentine's Day ventures that will bring you two even closer together?
+Can you think of any other Valentine's Day activities that will bring you two even closer together?
 Then feel free to write me your ideas in the comments.

 Frequently asked questions about Valentine's Day

 What exactly do you celebrate on Valentine's Day?